ecsproull/WP-Map-Plugin/README.md

   PRIMARY KEY (`place_ID`)
 ) ENGINE=InnoDB AUTO_INCREMENT=12 DEFAULT CHARSET=utf8;
 ~~~
 Next update will include displaying routing data on the map.

+Here is a link to doc that better explains the code: https://edandlinda.com/wordpress-tech/writing-a-map-plugin/